 · Not Being Provided a Written Quote

 Pretty much every scam that is out there will try and avoid giving you a thorough quote.
-You might be offered a simple write-up that supposedly states the information that you have discussed with them, but it might be missing key details and information such as delivery dates, pickup locations, and more.
-If you are struggling to get a written quote from the company that you are talking to, you should move on to another one right away.
+You might be offered a simple write-up that supposedly states the information that you have discussed with them.
+Although, it might be missing key details and information such as delivery dates, pickup locations, and more.
+If it’s hard to get a written quote from the company you are talking to, move on to another company.

 · Lack of Insurance Documents

-Any real transport company will have insurance documents that they can provide to you that prove that they are insured to do their job.
+Any real transport company will have insurance documents that they can prove that they are insured to do their job.
 If you ask to see these documents and are refused, that is perhaps one of the biggest red flags of all for a scam.
-If you are not able to gain access to the insurance documentation for a company easily and right off, you need to stop talking to that business right away.
+Also, if you are not able to gain access to the insurance documentation for a company easily and right off, you need to stop talking to that business right away.